IKIM-Essen/ClusterDocs/docs/storage.md

 ## Best practice use of storage locations

 Using `/tmp` or `/var/tmp` for temporary data (and cleaning up after the run automatically) is a good idea.
 A lot of software environments are configured to honor the `$TMP` environment variable and store any temporary files there.
-We note that due to `/tmp` residing in main memory, it is advisable under some circumstances to use `/var/tmp` as that location is on disk.